Akshit-Shukla/asic-design-class/README.md

 ![Asic_Design_Task2](https://github.com/user-attachments/assets/1ec2ac62-58e8-4abd-bfac-4732a1a72a64)

-Task 3: To run the RISCV executable created above using the riscV compiler.
+## *Task 3*: To run the RISCV executable created above using the riscV compiler.

 The same c program that was created above and compiled usingt the RISCV complier was run using the following command :